maaz93/my-react/README.md

 - [ ] Write running instructions
 - [ ] Clean up webpack setups.
 Kinda clumsy atm
 - [ ] lint-staged
+- [ ] Change the custom eslint rule to only mark the correct `createElement` as used